koushikr/koushikr/README.md

 - Python
 - Javascript

-While all my contributions are marked and managed, a bunch of my other repos also exist at [grookage](https://github.com/grookage) and managed there.
+While all my contributions are marked and managed, they also contain a few forks and unmerged code.
+A host of well maintained, production published and battle tested repos exist at [grookage](https://github.com/grookage) and managed there.

 ### About Grookage